Blue Tide Seam Agate: What to Cut

 This new material has certainly taken the lapidary world by storm in just a few months, and for good reason, it’s absolutely gorgeous!
 The various blue-colored plumes against a white canvas remind me of the famous Japanese painting “The Great Wave,” by Katsushika Hokusai.
 The material is often found in seams, with the blue plumes as the outer portion lined with white calcite.

-However, some portions that are found can be very brecciated and have a nice fractal look, which creates different design options.
-One thing to note, much of this material is not very stable and tends to break rather easily, so cutting and cabbing this material can be a challenge.
+Some portions that are found can be brecciated and have a nice fractal look, which creates different design options.
+One thing to note, much of this material is not very stable and tends to break rather easily.
+This can make cutting and cabbing this material a challenge.

 When shopping for this material, focus on the blue and white-colored material only.
 The grey areas are extremely soft and will almost definitely crumble off in the saw or during the cabbing process.
-The blue plumes have a decent hardness, much like cutting Noriega Crazy Lace, but the calcite areas are where precautions are needed.
+The blue plumes have a decent hardness, much like cutting Noriega crazy lace agate.
+The calcite areas are where precautions are needed.

-When starting to slab this blue tide seam agate, it’s rather easy to see where the blue bands are, so you know which direction to cut.
-However, if you want to experiment, you can crosscut this material and get completely different patterns, yielding primarily blue colors, but you will no longer get the plume patterns.
+When starting to slab this blue tide seam agate, it’s rather easy to see where the blue bands are.
+This way, you know which direction to cut.
+If you want to experiment, you can crosscut this material and get completely different patterns.
+This can yield primarily blue colors, but you will no longer get the plume patterns.

 It’s best to hand-cut on a smaller 10-inch trim saw.
 If you use a larger saw it could tend to chew up and break apart the stone, plus the calcite areas will fill in with dirty cutting oil.